easttennesseecc-star/Q-Top-Dog-IDE/STRATEGIC_ADVANTAGE_PLAYBOOK.md

 > "GitHub has 10,000 engineers shipping what we ship in a week in 2 months.
 Choose the company that listens to you."

 **To Startups:**
 > "You need an IDE that moves as fast as you do.
-Q-IDE ships 50 features/month.
+Top Dog ships 50 features/month.
 GitHub ships 1."

 **To Enterprises:**
-> "You can own Q-IDE's roadmap.
+> "You can own Top Dog's roadmap.
 Your CTO talks to our CTO.
 We respond to your needs, not committees."

 **To Data Scientists:**
-> "We built Q-IDE FOR data scientists, not as an afterthought.
+> "We built Top Dog FOR data scientists, not as an afterthought.
 GitHub built Copilot for web developers."

 **To Game Developers:**
-> "Q-IDE is the first IDE built for indie game development.
+> "Top Dog is the first IDE built for indie game development.
 GitHub doesn't care about games."

 ---